Dirk Kuyt: Return to Feyenoord

-In April 2015, Kuyt signed a one-year contract to rejoin his former club Feyenoord for the 2015–16 season.
+On 10 April 2015, Kuyt signed a one-year contract to rejoin his former club Feyenoord for the 2015–16 season.

-In the 2016–17 season Kuyt led his team to their first Eredivisie title since 1999.
-On the final day of the season he scored a hat-trick to clinch the title.
-Three days later, on 17 May, Kuyt announced his retirement from football.
+In the 2016–17 season Kuyt led Feyenoord to their first Eredivisie title since 1999.
+On the final day of the season on 14 May, he scored a hat-trick to clinch the title.
+Three days later, on 17 May, Kuyt announced his retirement from professional football.